erwa/notes/hive.md

 mvn eclipse:eclipse -DdownloadSources -DdownloadJavadocs -Phadoop-2
 ```

 When importing into Eclipse, use Import, NOT New -> Java Project.
+Make sure to enable project specific save settings and disable save actions.

 ### Hive Eclipse arguments